nichoth/starboard-1/readme.md

-# Starboard - Scuttlebot distributed social networking in your terminal
+# Starboard - Scuttlebot distributed social in your terminal

 Write a few queries and prompts to make it easier to onboard people to sbot from their terminals.